Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 summing on z to calculate $D_{in}$, using this state variable along with the total number of points in the circle to define the new state variables:
 $D_{out}$, $\hat{\pi}$ (through the ratio, $\frac{D_{in}}{D_{out}}$), and
-percent error, with the process defined in state variables and scale.
+percent error with the process defined in state variables and scale.

 The state variables are updated once at the beginning of the simulation when the system is initialized.
 During this process, the user determines the number